willjreid/busMall/README.md

 ## For Developers
 This project consists of an HTML framework to display three images at a time, based on a hard-coded product catalog listed and called from a javascript file.
 The constructor requires a product name, a path to the file that is its image, and an id.

+Driver: Sean
+Navigator: Will
+We developed a local storage on his image maker.